cs0320/assignment-zero/README.md

 * You might add another chess piece---I only coded the logic for pawns.
 This would probably be another class, just like `Pawn`, that describes how that new piece moves.
 * You might leave chess behind, and see if you can use this codebase to run a game of Go instead.
 There, you'd also need a new piece type, but a `Move` is probably not what you want---once placed, Go pieces can be captured but not moved.
 What assumptions am I making that could interfere with playing Go?
 Is there another `Action` type that would work better?

-### Handing In
+### Handing In (Spring 2023)

 _This semester_, we do not have the TA capacity to grade your solutions to assignment zero.
-However, to prevent overlap of effort with the first "real" assignment in 0320, we consider this "due" on January 26th (the first day of 0320).
+We also understand that you don't have the entire break to work on this.
+However, to prevent overlap of effort with the first "real" assignment in 0320, _we consider this "due" on January 26th (the first day of 0320)_.
+Even if you can't do everything above, some is better than none.

+We're collecting your brief written responses to the above prompts via [this Google form](https://forms.gle/BxvuvFmin8enJpnf8).